A kimchi inspired spicy sauerkraut with nasturtium leaves, chilli, garlic and ginger.

 - 1 teaspoon sugar

-- 2-3 fresh chopped red chillies or 1 Tbsp dried chilli flakes, (add more or less spice depending on your liking)
+- 2-3 fresh chopped red chillies or 1 tablespoon dried chilli flakes, (add more or less spice depending on your liking)

 - In a large bowl add in the shredded cabbage, nasturtiums, onion and the sea salt.
 Use your hands to massage the salt in and keep doing so for 10 minutes to release all the juices.
 Alternatively, massage the salt in for a minute then weigh the vegetables down with a plate and something heavy on top.
 Leave this to sit for 2-3 hours to release the liquid.

 - Mix together the sugar, fish sauce, fresh ginger, garlic and chili to make a paste.

 - Add to the vegetables and mix well

 - In a clean and sterilised jar add in the vegetables and squish them down well with your hands so the liquid rises to the top.

 - Use a large cabbage or nasturtium leaf to push the vegetables down and keep them submerged under the brine.
 If you have a glass fermenting weight, use that too.

 - Seal the jar with a airlock or a lid.
 If you have an airlock this will allow the gases to escape.
 If you are using an ordinary jar, 'burp' the jar daily by opening the lid and letting the gases escape.

 - Keep the jar in a cupboard at room temperature for 5-10 days.
 Taste it after 5 days and if tangy to your liking, transfer to the fridge.
 If not, keep it fermenting a few days longer.